utkarsh512/fbscraper/README.md

 ```
 where
 * `postURL` is the URL of the post
-* `dumpAs` is the name of binary file used for appending the post
+* `dump` is the name of binary file used for appending the post
 * `nComments` is the upper-bound on number of comments per post
 * `getReplies` should be `True` if you want to scrape replies as well
 * `nReplies` is the upper-bound on number of replies per comment